Classroom Management Strategies for High School Teachers

 - Accept the responsibility for teaching your students.

-- Believe in what you teach.
+- Believe in yourself, and believe in what you teach.

 Establishing classroom rules